Our objectives

 Overview

 This section of the Guide provides more detail on the market-wide operations and facilities we use to achieve our monetary policy and financial stability objectives.
-It also covers how firms can apply for access and make use of them.
-Our ‘open for business’ approach means that where eligible firms meet our supervisory threshold conditions and have appropriate collateral they can sign up to and use our facilities.
+It also covers how firms can apply for access to our facilities.
+Our ‘open for business’ approach means that if eligible firms meet our supervisory threshold conditions and have appropriate collateral they can sign up to use our facilities.

 Our sterling lending facilities at a glance